FrancisGuedes/FrancisGuedes/README.md

 ### Hi there, I'm Francis 👋

-- 🔭 I’m currently working on FullStack
+- 🔭 I’m currently working as FullStack
 - 🌱 I’m currently learning React-Native
 - 👯 I’m looking to collaborate on Farfetch
 - 🤔 I’m looking for help with ...